gavinbuilds/gavinbuilds.github.io/docs/03-work/taiga-robotics.md

 This used a pneumatic cylinder to lift the cart as the same speed as the robot to prevent the cart from sagging and pulling down the back face of the bag.

 ## Baking tray gripper - November 2023
+The scope of this project is to design a compact gripper to help the xArm pick up typical baking trays for somthing like taking cookies out of the oven.
+These trays are huge and crazy to hold at one edge, which was what we are setting out to do.

+## Telescopic Actuator - January 2024
+A job required our robot to reach into deep bins that are obviously outside of the robot's 750mm reach.
+Then place them on a conveyor belt.

+As usual, pneumatic, 3d printed, lightweight, cheap are the goals.
 {: .fs-6 .fw-300 }